We discuss the following topics in this blog:

 When converting the stadium in a smart stadium the most important aspect was the 5g wireless network connectivity offering for the stadium.
 Multiple stakeholders and financial aspects being involved in this enablement, let’s take a look at the facts that you need to consider while modelling the core 5G connectivity offering.

-5G is the fifth generation for the cellular network technology.
-Every decade usually brings a new generation of the network technology that is better than its all-previous generation, in many aspects and a revolutionary one.
+5G is the fifth generation for cellular network technology.
+Every decade usually brings a new generation of network technology that is better than its all-previous generation, in many aspects and a revolutionary one.

 5G is set to bring the 4k video streaming, faster browsing capabilities, Augmented reality (AR), Virtual reality (VR) and Mixed reality (XR) which are incredible for the self-driving cars, gaming, education, medical science and so on.

 This is also going to enable Internet of Things (IoT) where multiple smart devices can communicate through the network.

 Multiple different devices try to communicate through the same network, but their communication requirements are different.
 E.g. The latency acceptable by the robotic arm performing a patient surgery is almost nil and different than the gamer playing a video game, where some level of latency is acceptable.
 Thus, the concept of network slicing comes into the picture where the same network is divided into different slices and can have different bandwidth and connectivity requirements as per the business contexts.

 As a CSP (Customer Service Provider) when you propose to convert an ordinary stadium into a smarter one, the persona interested in your offering can be either the stadium owner or the event broadcaster.
 The 5G connectivity will in turn be used for enabling the end users to enjoy different camera views, player statistics and so on.